cambiegroup/flowchem/docs/user-guides/tools.md

 ```shell
 flowchem-autodiscover
 ```

-Autodiscover will examine the Ethernet input by sending and analyzing the data to identify the device connected to the computer.
-The user can choose whether to also examine the serial channel.
+Autodiscover will examine the local network using Zeroconf service discovery to verify if there are any devices connected through Ethernet.
+Additionally, it will search for devices connected through serial connections based on the user's preferences.

 ```{warning}
 The autodiscover include modules that involve communication over serial ports.
 These modules are *not* guaranteed to be